In this guide we’ll look at the best MIG welder.

 MIG Welder Buyer’s guide

-The motor amperage of a MIG welder effects the thickness of metal it can weld.
-Ideally, you want enough amperage to weld in one pass.
-For example, to weld, ¼ inch steel in a single pass will require 180 amps.
-There are good resources available online that will help you to find out the required amperage for different metals and metal thickness.
+The motor amperage of a MIG welder influences the thickness of metal it can weld.
+Ideally you want enough amperage to weld in one pass.
+For example, to weld ¼” steel in a single pass requires 180 amps.
+There are good resources available online that will help you establish the required amperage for different metals and their thickness.

 Auto hot start

 Auto hot start allows you to start with the torch hot.
-This is important because, if you welder doesn’t have this feature, then, for the first portion of your weld, your torch might not be hot enough.
+This is important because if you welder doesn’t have this feature, then for the first portion of your weld, your torch might not be hot enough.
 This can lead to two problems.
-Firstly, the weld might not be as strong, as the metal hasn’t melted properly.
-Secondly, it will often not look the same as the latter part of the weld when the torch has heated up.
+Firstly the weld might not be as strong as it should be, as the metal hasn’t melted properly.
+Secondly, the first part of the weld will look different to the latter part when the torch has heated up.

-It’s often hard to manually heat up a welder as the torch heats up best when it is welding rather than just being on.
-This means you will have to heat the welder up by welding scraps which will cost time and money.
+It’s often hard to manually heat up a welder since the torch heats up best when it is welding rather than just being switched on.
+This means you will have to heat the welder up by welding scraps, and this will cost time and money.

-As you can see, if you are using your welder for long periods or bigger jobs getting a tool with a higher % duty cycle will improve the efficiency of your welding by reducing downtime.
+So if you are using your welder for long periods or larger jobs a tool with a higher % duty cycle will improve the efficiency of your welding by reducing downtime.
 For smaller or less-frequent tasks the % duty cycle is not so important.

 Air cooling system

 Air cooling is linked to the % duty cycle.
 A MIG welder with a good air cooling system will help keep the MIG welder cool, which in turn will increase the % duty cycle.
 This will in turn make your operation that much more efficient as you can weld for longer without having to let the MIG welder cool down.

 Thermal overload protection

 Having a lightweight and portable MIG welder can be very handy if you don’t have a set location for your welder.
-If you need to weld on location portability and lightweight designs are a must.
-However, if you have a workshop with a designated spot for your MIG welder than portability and weight are not important, and you can go for a heavier, sturdier unit that can stay in its place.
+If you need to weld on location portability and lightweight design are a must.
+However, if you have a workshop with a designated spot for your MIG welder than portability and weight are not so important, and you can go for a heavier, sturdier unit that can remain in place.

-Accessories are important for MIG welders, particularly if you are buying your first MIG welder and don’t have a range of accessories yet.
+MIG welder accessories are important if you are buying your first MIG welder and don’t already have a range of accessories.

 MIG welders should at least come with a torch, a number of fastening clamps, some wires to get you started and tools to help you clean your machine.
-There is of course a wide range of accessories you can get on top of this to help with specialized tasks.
-You will also need to invest in a good pair of gloves and eye protection before you start MIG welding.
+There is of course a wide range of more specialist accessories you can get on top of this, but it is essential you invest in a good pair of gloves and eye protection before you start MIG welding.

-Most MIG welders will come with a warranty.
-This can give you peace of mind that if anything goes wrong it will be fixed for you, but also reassures you that the supplier is confident in the effectiveness and quality of their product.
-Looking for a warranty of 1+ years is advisable when buying a MIG welder.
+A MIG welder should come with a warranty of at least 1 year.
+This gives you peace of mind that if anything goes wrong it will be repaired or replaced, but also reassures you that the supplier is confident in the effectiveness and quality of their product.

 What is a MIG welder?

-MIG welding is a process in which a wire is fed through a welding gun and into the weld pool to join two materials together.
+MIG welding is a process where a wire is fed through a welding gun and into a weld pool in order to join two materials together.
 A shielding gas is simultaneously channelled through the welding gun in order to protect the weld pool from atmospheric contamination.

 What is a MIG welder used for?

-MIG welders are often used on construction sites as they are efficient and portable.
-They are used to weld thin or medium thick pieces of metal together and can create strong and good-looking welds.
-They are a particularly good choice when working outside in wind or when working with slightly dirty materials.
+MIG welders are used to weld thin or medium thick pieces of metal together.
+They are efficient and portable machines and create strong, good-looking welds.
+These welders are a particularly good choice when working outside, in windy conditions, on construction sites or when working with slightly dirty materials.

 How to use a MIG welder?

-MIG welders are a good welder to start off with as they are very multifunctional and capable of most welding tasks.
-They are suitable for welding thin or medium-thick metals which is what most beginners should start off working with.
-MIG welding is also an easier type of welding to learn.
+MIG welders are great for beginners as they are multi-functional and capable of welding thin or medium-thick metals.
+MIG welding itself is also an easier type of welding to learn.